 Bairat – This was a highly celebrated and significant town situated in the northern Jaipur district in Rajasthan.
 This place is located 52 kilometers north of Jaipur and 66 kilometers west of Alwar.

 Kalibangan – Kalibangan is a town situated in the Hanumangarh district in Rajasthan.
 This town is located on the banks of the River Ghaggar.
 This ancient city was the third important city amongst all the Harappan sites under the Indus civilization which were excavated.
 A number of terracotta bangles have been excavated here.

-Sravasti - This place was an important Buddhist religious as well as research centre.
+Sravasti – This place was an important Buddhist religious as well as the research center.
 This place is located in the Gonda district of Uttar Pradesh.

 Sitanagaram – This place is a very simple and humble ancient site which is situated in the Guntur district of Andhra Pradesh.

 Hansi – This is a place is a town located in the Hisar district of Haryana.
 This ancient city possesses as many as five gates to enter Delhi.
 These gates consisted of the Delhi Gate to the east, Hisar Gate to the west, Gosain gate to the north-west, Barsi gate to the south and the Umra gate to the south-west.

 Kambhoj– Kambhoj was an ancient town located in the Kolhapur district of Maharashtra.

 Kalpi – This place is located in the Jalaun district of Uttar Pradesh.
 This place was conceived to be the birthplace of the sage Ved Vyas.
 This city was also famous for its art of papermaking.

 Bhinmal – Bhinmal is a town situated in the Jalore district of Rajasthan.
 It was also the capital of ancient Gujarat.
 Earlier, this place was called as Bhillamala.